nullstack/nullstack.github.io/articles/routes-and-params.md

 Assigning to url or path will cause a redirect.

-When the route changes a "popstate" event is triggered, and the state will be updated causing a re-render.

 > 💡 Under the hood *a* tags and *params* use the router.

 ```jsx